Ahmed-AI-01/Nao_Mimc/README.md

 3. Run the robot motion control component to make the humanoid robot mimic the detected upper body pose.

 ## Documentation
-For detailed documentation, including the Denavit-Hartenberg (DH) model of the NAO robot, please refer to the [Documentation] directory.
+For detailed documentation, including the Denavit-Hartenberg (DH) model of the NAO robot, please refer to ahmedemadtawfik@gmail.com

 ## Usage
 1. Adjust file paths and IP addresses in the code according to your setup.